gwicks/gmusic-curses/README.md

 gmusic-curses
 =============

-Google Play Music player with a ncurses frontend written in python.
+Google Play Music player with a ncurses frontend written in Python.
 Very basic, and not all that reliable, will be imporved upon in the future.